build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 cd mwaa-provisioning
 vi requirements.txt
 ```
-We update the Amazon Provider package from
+We update the Amazon Provider package from:

 ```
 apache-airflow==2.4.3